1. Warren Hastings was the first ___________.

 Explanation: He received financial compensation from Awadh, seen as immoral.

-66. Hastings faced criticism in Britain particularly from:
+66. Hastings faced criticism in Britain particularly from___________.

 A) Robert Clive